Floyd D. Rose

 Floyd D. Rose (born 1948) is an American musician and engineer who invented the Floyd Rose Locking Tremolo System in the late 1970s, eventually founding a company of the same name to manufacture and license his products.
 This double locking system was notable for its ability to stay in tune despite repeated use and wide variations in pitch.
 His design was later recognized on Guitar Worlds "10 Most Earth Shaking Guitar Innovations."

 Development of the locking system

 Rose was a guitarist in a rock band in the 1970s.
 Like many other guitarists of the time period, he frequently experienced issues with his guitars going out of tune after using the tremolo arm.
 In 1976, after trying several traditional techniques for keeping the guitar in tune, he began developing a locking system to keep the strings from moving freely through the nut.
 Several improvements soon followed, including using more durable materials to lock the strings down on the nut, and the creation of a similar system of clamps to lock the strings down on the bridge.
-His double locking system was originally hand-made, but high demand eventually led to Rose licensing his design to Kramer Guitars for large-scale manufacturing.
+His double locking system was originally hand-made, but high demand eventually led to Rose commissioning Fernandes Electric Sound Research Group Co.
+Ltd. of Japan to mass-produce the early designs, and later Schaller of Germany.
+Following a deal with Kramer Guitars, coincident with the release of the final double-locking design with fine tuners at the beginning of 1983, Rose's tremolo systems were exclusivity featured on Kramer guitars until the company's bankruptcy at the end of the 1980s.